 KANO Teaches Coding

 We’re impressed with the new tech toys from Kano.
-From the unboxing to the plugging in and playing, Kano offers a top-notch experience.
+From unboxing to plugging in and playing, Kano offers a top-notch experience.
 Their colorful graphic-intensive instructions and a plethora of interactive online tutorials make it easier than ever for kids (and adults) to start coding and customizing games and artwork.
 We’re big fans of their Pixel Kit (reviewed here)($80 (Important update via a Maker Mom Facebook fan on 11/21.
 Some issues have been pointed out in the Amazon reviews.
 Namely, that my review product is superior to their current consumer model and the unit’s limited wifi capabilities.
 Read the reviews over there before making your purchase decision.).
 Kano’s Motion Sensor Kit, priced at under $30, is an especially fun and affordable way for kids ages 6 and up to get started coding.
 Kids can make motion-controlled apps, games, and music that they control by holding their hand over a special infrared sensor.

 Both the Pixel Kit and Motion Sensor work with any Mac, pc, (including Chromebooks) and Linux computer, or the Kano computer kit.
 Speaking of the Kano Computer Kit, their PR person strung me along but never sent me anything and then they ran out of review samples, so I can’t vouch for it (and yes, the lack of professionalism from their outside PR firm annoys me), but so far I’m impressed enough by the brand to say the computer kit is likely worth a look.